-At an earnings call for the company earlier this year, company CEO Mark Zuckerberg told investors that Facebook has been working on "new hardware [that] will fit the same platform [as the Quest 2]" for some time.
-We're not yet certain whether those comments are in reference to an Oculus Quest 3 headset or a newer version of the Oculus Quest 2, but we'll find out soon enough.
+At an earnings call for the company back in 2021, company CEO Mark Zuckerberg told investors that Meta has been working on "new hardware [that] will fit the same platform [as the Oculus Quest 2]" for some time.
+Importantly, we'll also likely see the Quest 3 drop under the Meta brand instead of Oculus.

 Oculus Quest 3 release date

-The signs are promising, though, and more information is being revealed about the next Quest device as the year goes on.
-In an interview with The Information, Zuckerberg not only confirmed that the Quest 3 definitely in the works, but that the company is already in the early stages of work on the Oculus Quest 4.
+Once the Quest 3 does drop, we might not have long to wait for its sequel.
+In a 2021 interview with The Information (opens in new tab), Zuckerberg not only confirmed that the Quest 3 is in the works, but that the company is already in the early stages of work on the Quest 4.

-“Because of how hardware gets developed, you kind of need to know what your next three products are going to look like all at the same time," said Zuckerberg.
+“Because of how hardware gets developed, you kind of need to know what your next three products are going to look like all at the same time," Zuckerberg said.

 Oculus Quest 3 specs and features

-It would follow, then, that the Quest 3 will come equipped with a 120Hz refresh rate, although time will tell whether upcoming VR titles can take full advantage of the upgrade given that most games still don’t yet support that higher refresh rate.
+It would follow, then, that the Quest 3 will come equipped with a minimum refresh rate of 90Hz.
+Time will tell whether upcoming VR titles can take full advantage of the upgrade, given that most games still don’t yet support that higher refresh rate.

 Oculus Quest 3 predictions

-In our review of the Oculus Quest 2, it was hard to find fault with a VR headset that proved immersive, comfortable and easy to use.
+In our Oculus Quest 2 review, it was hard to find fault with a VR headset that proved immersive, comfortable and easy to use.
 And yet, while it clearly leads the pack in the VR market, it still falls foul of some of the pitfalls that the technology as a whole suffers from.
 Here’s a list of updates we want to see on the Oculus Quest 3:

 Improved motion sickness prevention